How much do window cleaners earn?

 What’s an average self-employed window cleaner salary in the UK?

-If you already have some experience in window cleaning and you’re wondering how to make more money, starting your own window cleaning business will certainly boost your earning potential.
+If you already have some experience in window cleaning, you might be wondering how to make more money.
+The good news is that starting your own window cleaning business will certainly boost your earning potential.

-Below are the figures for the average self-employed window cleaner salary in the UK, looking specifically at window cleaners who operate as sole traders.
+Here is the average self-employed window cleaner salary in the UK, specifically for window cleaners who operate as sole traders:

 - Hourly rate – £25 per hour